 The preliminary modeling focused on Watersheds B and E (see detailed discussions below) to bracket the range of anticipated constraints.
 See Figure 44 depicting the locations of Watersheds B and E. Watershed B is a prototypical Reuse Area watershed characterized by the lowest ground elevations within the Project Site, while Watershed E is representative of a Development Area watershed with markedly higher ground elevations.
 Model runs were carried out for a range of sea level rise conditions ranging from current levels and incrementing by 1 foot up to the higher adaptive management criterion of 55-inches above existing conditions.
 The model runs confirmed that the Reuse Areas such as Watershed B will need storage and pumping infrastructure to meet even the initial criteria.
-The addition of incremental sea level rise model runs provided an adaptive response infrastructure matrix, Table 9 that defines the various storage and pumping would be necessary for higher elevation areas such as Watershed E. The values presented in Table 9 are the total storage volume in acre-feet for the multi-purpose basins correlated to the pump capacity and varying amounts of sea level rise.
+The addition of incremental sea level rise model runs provided an adaptive response infrastructure matrix, Table 9 that defines the various storage and pumping capacities associated with increasing sea level rise and identifies thresholds at which storage/pumping would be necessary for higher elevation areas such as Watershed E. The values presented in Table 9 are the total storage volume in acre-feet for the multi-purpose basins correlated to the pump capacity and varying amounts of sea level rise.

-SLR (ft. above 2012) Pump Capacity (GPM) Watersheds A-C Watersheds D & E None 10,000 20,000 30,000 40,000 50,000 60,000 0.0 3.0 0.7 0.3 0.2 0.1 No Basin No Basin No Basin 1.0 4.0 3.5 2.2 1.2 0.3 0.3 No Basin No Basin 2.0 5.0 7.5 4.5 2.8 1.3 0.9 No Basin No Basin 3.0 8.3 4.5 2.8 1.3 1.0 No Basin No Basin 4.6 10.6 4.5 2.8 1.3 1.0 No Basin No Basin
+SLR (ft. above 2012) Pump Capacity (GPM) Watersheds Watersheds 10,000 20,000 None 30,000 40,000 50,000 60,000 A-C D & E 0.0 3.0 0.7 0.3 0.2 0.1 No Basin No Basin No Basin 1.0 4.0 3.5 2.2 1.2 0.3 0.3 No Basin No Basin 7.5 2.0 5.0 4.5 2.8 1.3 0.9 No Basin No Basin 3.0 8.3 2.8 No Basin No Basin 4.5 1.3 1.0 4.6 1.0 No Basin 10.6 4.5 2.8 1.3 No Basin